 I sell VoIP service.

-people a LOT of money.
+a LOT of money.
 However, it is NOT for everyone.

-machine will not work (sometimes
+machine will not work (sometimes it will, sometimes

 their credit card terminal if they are using it

 port if you don't mind the cost of the security